Fungal Acne Ingredient Checker

 ✅

-Example of the result: Check if a product is safe for fungal acne at a glance:
+Example result: Quickly see whether a product is fungal-acne–safe at a glance:

 Glow Coach

 Fungal acne, scientifically known as Pityrosporum Folliculitis or Malassezia Folliculitis, is an acne-like skin condition.
-The forehead is a very common area for fungal acne.
+It often shows up as small, uniform bumps, usually on the forehead, and can sometimes feel itchy.

 The most significant difference between fungal acne and regular acne is that fungal acne is caused by yeast (Malassezia), and regular acne is caused by bacteria (P. acnes).

 The so-called yeast Malassezia is a fungus naturally present on the skin.
-An overgrowth, typically triggered by factors such as excessive sweating, humidity, or certain skincare products, leads to inflammation and acne-like bumps, often accompanied by itching.
+But sometimes it grows too much —often because of sweat, humidity, or heavy skincare products.
+When this happens, the yeast causes inflammation and acne-like bumps, often accompanied by itching.

 Glow Coach